-Andrew Crocker did not attend his graduation exercises at Michigan State University in East Lansing on May 2.
+Andrew Crocker did not attend his commencement exercises at Michigan State University in East Lansing on May 2.
 He was home dealing with family matters.
-So he missed the honorary doctorates.
-Shirley Weis, a graduate of MSU’s College of Nursing, received a doctorate of Science as the first woman and first non-physician to serve as CAO of the Mayo Clinic.
-Azim Primji, a graduate of Stanford’s Engineering School, turned his family business, West Indian Vegetable Products, into the international IT company, Wipro Ltd., and works with MSU to promote education and technical training in India.
-His doctorate was in Humane Letters.
+So he missed the awarding of two honorary doctorates.
+Shirley Weis, a graduate of MSU’s College of Nursing, received a doctorate of science as the first woman and first nonphysician to serve as CAO of the Mayo Clinic.
+Azim Primji, a graduate of Stanford’s Engineering School, turned his family business, West Indian Vegetable Products, into the international IT company Wipro Ltd., and works with MSU to promote education and technical training in India.
+For this, he garnered a doctorate in humane letters.

-Speaking of humane letters Andrew Crocker’s graduation was noteworthy, because he was MSU’s last Classics major.
-MSU President Lou Anna K. Simon did not address the suspension of the Classics major explicitly, but her opening remarks were relevant: “During your time as undergraduates, Michigan State University has boldly recast its land grant mission to meet new challenges and opportunities and to innovate our future.”
-This bold recasting entailed inter alia suspending Classics, American Studies and Retailing.
+Andrew Crocker’s graduation was noteworthy because he was MSU’s last classics major.
+MSU President Lou Anna K. Simon did not address the suspension of the classics major explicitly, but her opening remarks were relevant: “During your time as undergraduates, Michigan State University has boldly recast its land grant mission to meet new challenges and opportunities and to innovate our future.”
+This bold recasting entailed inter alia suspending classics, American studies, and retailing.
 (The Department of Advertising and Public Relations still teaches retailing courses.)
-Among targeted departments Geological Science and the veterinary technology program were reprieved.
+Among targeted departments, geological science and the veterinary technology program were reprieved.
 Do you see a pattern here?

-“Boldly recasting its land grant mission…to innovate our future” may not be idiomatic English, but it has a clear meaning: eviscerating the liberal arts, especially the arts of language (the trivium: grammar, logic and rhetoric) and treating the arts of mathematics (the quadrivium: arithmetic, geometry, astronomy and music) as gateways to STEM professions (science, technology, engineering and math).
+“Boldly recast its land grant mission . . . to innovate our future” may not be idiomatic English, but it has a clear meaning: eviscerate the liberal arts, especially the arts of language (grammar, logic, and rhetoric), and treat the arts of mathematics (arithmetic, geometry, astronomy, and music) as a gateway to jobs in STEM professions (science, technology, engineering, and math).
 MSU is preparing students for jobs, not for citizenship.
-Historian Clinton Rossiter described the goals of colonial American education as “to think, communicate and lead” and “the cultivation of reason, virtue, honor, and love of liberty,” the goals of liberal arts education since Classical Antiquity.
-MSU Classics Professor John Rauk told the Lansing State Journal’s Matthew Miller, “The university has a mission, I think, to preserve and transmit cultural heritage and values, and they’ve decided that people aren’t interested in that anymore.”
-His colleague Professor William Tyrrell, who is retiring this spring, was franker.
+According to historian Clinton Rossiter, colonial American education trained students “to think, communicate and lead” and to cultivate “reason, virtue, honor, and love of liberty,” the goals of liberal-arts education since classical antiquity.
+MSU classics Prof. John Rauk told the Lansing State Journal’s Matthew Miller, “The university has a mission, I think, to preserve and transmit cultural heritage and values, and they’ve decided that people aren’t interested in that anymore.”
+His colleague Prof. William Tyrrell, who retired this spring, was franker.
 MSU, he said, was “giving up its commitment to what a university should be.”